Fournier, Vucevic lead Magic past Hornets 106-83

-CHARLOTTE, N.C.
-(AP) — Evan Fournier scored 26 points and the Orlando Magic beat Charlotte 106-83 on Monday, handing the Hornets their seventh consecutive loss.
+It seemed to work for Fournier, who scored 26 points in the Magic’s 106-83 victory over the sliding Hornets on Monday.

+“He was great,” Magic coach Steve Clifford said.
+“He’s been hurt, he’s been sick and he’s playing through it.
+I mean he wasn’t good tonight, he was great.”

-Nikola Vucevic had 24 points and 10 rebounds for Orlando, which closed out a six-game trip with a 3-3 record.
-Terrence Ross added 19 points.
+Nikola Vucevic added 24 points and 10 rebounds for Orlando, which closed out a six-game trip with a 3-3 record.
+Terrence Ross scored 16 of his 19 points in the first half.

 The Magic shot 14 for 28 from 3-point range.
 Fournier made six 3s and Ross finished with five.

 Malik Monk scored 20 points and P.J.
-Washington had 19 for the Hornets, who have not won since Jan.
-4.
+Washington had 19 for the Hornets, who have lost seven straight.

 Orlando began to take control with a 14-1 run to start the second quarter.
 Charlotte pulled within seven at the end of the third, but the Magic put together a strong finish.